|Ruta del Sol y del Vino, the route of Sun and Wine

-On the Ruta del Sol y del Vino, Algarrobo is divided into two parts, one inland and the other coastal, located 3 km away from each other.
-The inland urban town is usually referred to as "Algarrobo Pueblo", and the coastal town "Algarrobo Costa".
+On the Ruta del Sol y del Vino, Algarrobo is divided into two centres, one inland and the other on the coast called Algarrobo costa.
+The inland village is usually referred to as "Algarrobo Pueblo", and the coastal town "Algarrobo Costa".
 It is named after the algarrobo (carob) tree, with long, dark (when ripe) pods; carob is used as a sweetener.

 The inland nucleus, located on El Ejido's hillside, is considered the main centre, with paths of narrow, steep winding streets which show its Arab origins.
 The coastal part of the town is more modern, and boasts two magnificent beaches joined by a bridge and a seafront promenade.

 From an artistic and architectural standpoint, Algarrobo has one of the western world's most important Phoenician archaeological sites.
 The Necropolis de Trayamar is filled with the best-preserved tombs from this era in the western Mediterranean, where artefacts dating from the seventh century BC have been found.
 Jewellery and other pieces are now in the Museo Arqueológico Provincial de Málaga, along with a scale reconstruction of the tomb.

 Another interesting archaeological site, where early evidence of human settlement was unearthed, is the Morro de Mezquitilla, from the third millennium BC.
 Remains dating from the Bronze Age have also been found and, according to research by the Instituto Arqueológico Alemán de Madrid, there is also evidence of Phoenician and Roman settlements.